danse/migas/README.md

 The **crumbs** button will delete all the logs.
 Don't be too attached to your personal recordings!

-I'm running this on Chrome, but Firefox should go fine, as well.

 ### Time folders

 Add words to the location bar, after a question mark, to start a separate logging session.
-For example, if you add "?second client" to the location bar, a new separate session will start, that you can export separately
+For example adding "?second client" to the location bar will start a new session, that can be exported separately

 #### About the code